 - Resource inefficiency in food production

 Animal calories are significantly more resource intensive than plant calories to produce.
-In fact, China’s government is committed to reducing meat consumption by 50% by 2030.
-This would reduce the Ecological Footprint by more than 210 million global hectares and move the date of Overshoot Day back 5 days (including methane emissions).
+This caused China’s government to commit to reducing meat consumption by 50% by 2030.
+As a result, humanity’s Ecological Footprint would shrink by 377 million global hectares and move the date of Earth Overshoot Day back 5 days (including methane emissions).
 Current agriculture is also fossil fuel intensive.
 For example, it takes 5 calories of fossil fuel in Belgium to provide one calorie of meat.

 - Food waste

 In the United States, an estimated 40% of the food goes to waste.
-That’s the equivalent of the total Ecological Footprint of Peru and Sweden combined, or the total biocapacity of Germany.
+That’s the equivalent of the total Ecological Footprint of Sweden and Colombia combined, or the total biocapacity of Bolivia.

 One target of UN Sustainable Development Goal 12 Sustainable Consumption and Production is to halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses, by 2030.
 If we cut food waste in half worldwide, we would move Overshoot Day by 13 days.
 To be sustainable, development ultimately must also fit within our planet’s resource budget.

 Ever more countries also depend on food from abroad.
 Such global specialization in food production may lead to efficiencies, but it also can reduce resilience of food systems, particularly for countries that are both net-importing food and have low incomes.
 These countries are most vulnerable to food shocks.